Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

+We will experimentally explore the behavior of the iterative methods in this subsection, and theoretically study the behavior of iterating random functions with many fixed points in Section~\ref{ss:manyfixed}.

-It appears experimentally that ``many'' points eventually reach a fixed point after iteration, which means that our iterative methods have a reasonable chance of finding a supersingular curve.
+Experimentally, it appears that ``many'' points eventually reach a fixed point after iteration, which means that our iterative methods have a reasonable chance of finding a supersingular curve.
 However, the maximum number of iterations needed seems to be on the order of $\sqrt{n}$, which is too long to be practical.
 This is in line with the expected ``tail length'' of a random mapping \cite[Theorem 8.4.8]{mpq19}.
 (Section 8.4 of \emph{loc. cit.} contains a survey of the properties of random mappings.)
 Finally, the number of points which reach one of the $m$ fixed points after $k$ iterations appears to be on the order of $(k+1) m$, at least when $k$ is small relative to $n$.
-This is supported by our analysis of random functions with many fixed points in Section~\ref{ss:manyfixed}.
+This matches the conclusions of our analysis of random functions with many fixed points in Section~\ref{ss:manyfixed}.

-We will now briefly discuss experimental results for different kinds of iterations.
-We have focused on iteration \eqref{iteration2} over $\F_p$ when $p \equiv 3 \pmod{4}$ as it is efficiently computable and well-motivated by analogy with the Newton-Raphson method.
-However, the behavior we are seeing does not seem sensitive to the exact iterative method used.
+While we provide examples of all the iterative methods, we have focused on iteration \eqref{iteration2} over $\F_p$ when $p \equiv 3 \pmod{4}$ as it is efficiently computable and well-motivated by analogy with the Newton-Raphson method.
+The behavior we are seeing does not seem sensitive to the exact iterative method used.

 \begin{example} When using the original Newton iteration \eqref{iteration1}, many points eventually reach a fixed point upon iteration.
 For example, when $p=101$ the polynomial $H_p(t)$ has $50$ roots all defined over $\F_{101^2}$.
 If one iterates using \eqref{iteration1}, $328$ of the elements of $\F_{101^2}$ eventually end up at a fixed point (about three percent).
 In those cases it took at most $10$ iterations to reach a fixed point.
 Similarly, when $p=211$ around twenty eight percent ($12747$ out of $211^2$ of the elements) eventually reach a fixed point.
 The maximum number of iterations needed was $90$.
-When $p=1009$, eight out of ten randomly chosen elements of $\F_{p^2}$ eventually reached a fixed point. \end{example}
+When $p=1009$, $800$ out of $10,000$ randomly chosen elements of $\F_{p^2}$ eventually reached a fixed point. \end{example}